Layr-Labs/pg-ecdsa-proxy/README.md

 - V1 only supports a single allowed address
 - Production: Use TLS termination in front of the proxy
 - EigenCompute deployment runs in Intel TDX secure enclave with hardware isolation
+- Backups are encrypted with MNEMONIC-derived key (only TEE can decrypt)

 ## License